-Parking is limited directly in front of Doc Bradley Hall.
-There is parking in the parking lot across from the bldg on the corner of the street.
+Parking in front of Doc Bradley Hall is reserved for staff of FMTB-East.
+Parking for TCCC/CLS-Trainer students is in the parking lot to the left of the building.

 You do not need orders if you are stationed locally.
 All others, report with a set of FUNDED, TAD orders.
 There is no messing or berthing available.
 Motels/hotels are available out in town.

 Camouflage utilities, appropriate for the season.
-Alternately, you may wear the appropriate seasonal service uniform.
+If class is conducted on a Friday, the Commanding Officer of FMTB-East has directed the wear of the appropriate service uniform.

 0730-1600 each day.
 One hour is allotted for lunch.

 Camp Johnson has a small exchange, a chow hall and an eatery serving burgers and pizza located on the premises.
 There are a few fast food restaurants directly outside the gate as well.

 for the TCCC/CLS-Trainer portion of FMTB TIP, which lists the course dates for FY 15.